SamZorSec/Open-Home-Automation/ha_mqtt_light/README.md

-# MQTT Light - Home-Assistant
+# MQTT Light - Home Assistant
 A simple example to control a led connected to a NodeMCU board (ESP8266).

 ## Configuration